Data Generators for Learning Systems Based on RBF Networks: Related work

-Kernel density estimation is a method to estimate the probability density function of a random variable with a kernel function.
+Kernel density estimation is a method, which estimates the probability density function of a random variable with a kernel function.
 The inferences about the population are made based on a finite data sample.
-Several approaches for kernel basedparameter estimation exist.
+Several approaches for kernel based parameter estimation exist.
 The most frequently used kernels are Gaussian kernels.
 These methods are intended for low dimensional spaces with up to 6 variables \cite{Hardle00}.

-An interesting approach to data simulation are copulas \cite{Nelsen99}.
-A copula is a multivariate probability distribution for which the marginal probability distribution of each variable is uniform.
-Copulas are estimated from the empirical observations and describe the dependence between random variables.
-They are based on Sklar's theorem that states that any multivariate joint distribution can be written with univariate marginal distribution functions and a copula which describes the dependence structure between the variables.
-To generate new data one has to first select the correct copula family, estimate the parameters of the copula, and than generate the data.
+An interesting approach to data simulations uses copulas \cite{Nelsen99}.
+A copula is a multivariate probability distribution, for which the marginal probability distribution of each variable is uniform.
+Copulas can be estimated from empirical observations and describe dependencies between random variables.
+They are based on Sklar's theorem stating that any multivariate joint distribution can be written with univariate marginal distribution functions and a copula, which describes the dependence structure between variables.
+To generate new data one has to first select the correct copula family, estimate the parameters of the copula, and then generate the data.
 The process is not trivial and requires in-depth knowledge of the data being modeled.
 In principle the number of variables used in a copula is not limited, but in practice a careful selection of appropriate attributes and copula family is required \cite{Bandara11,Mair12}.
-Copulas for both numeric and categorical data exist, but not for mixed types, whereas our approach is not limited in this sense.
+Copulas for both numeric and categorical data exist, but not for mixed types, whereas our approach is not limited in this sense and is completely automatic.